 Let’s get something established up front.
 A typeface is the family of the alphabet that follows a certain style, such as Times New Roman, Gill Sans or Johnston.
 A font relates to the style and weight attribute, such as italic or condensed styles.

 For hundreds of years, going back as far as the middle ages, monks created ‘illuminated’ pages in their bibles and scripts, and these pages were drawn delicately in ink and embellished with golf leaf.
 Very often, they were letters or words that were important to the text.
 Writing in latin, these monks turned the act of writing down their religious messages and stories into an art form.
 Different orders of religions developed different styles of writing and so the typeface was born.

-Since then thousands of fonts have been designed and as art styles changed through the decades and centuries, they have influenced design fashion.
+Since then thousands of typefaces have been designed and as art styles changed through the decades and centuries, they have influenced design fashion.
 Some fonts are so iconic in their style it’s possible to tell the era from which they came.